Spectral correlations of dynamical Resonance Fluorescence: filtered dynamical Resonance Fluorescence

 \\\\Finally, Fig.(6) illustrates the impact of spectral filtering on the time-bin purities for an even pulse area of $4\pi$.
 The upper panel depicts the purities $\pi_{10}$ and $\pi_{01}$ (associated with single-photon events), while the lower panel highlights the purities $\pi_{20}$, $\pi_{11}$, and $\pi_{02}$ (associated with two-photon events).
 The effects of applying a narrow spectral filter with $\Gamma = 2\gamma_\sigma$ are compared to the bare resonance fluorescence (dashed lines).
 As shown, spectral filtering effectively reverses the characteristic tendency of even pulse areas, where $\pi_2 > \pi_1$.
 By isolating the central spectral peak, the single-photon purities $\pi_{10}$ and $\pi_{01}$ are significantly enhanced, suppressing the contributions from two-photon processes.
-This improvement is particularly evident at intermediate values of the time-bin splitting parameter $T$, where the filtering leads to a reduction in $\pi_{20}$ and $\pi_{02}$ by more than an order of magnitude.
+This improvement is particularly evident at intermediate values of the time-bin splitting parameter $T$, e.g. at the value where the filtered single photon time bin purities are equiprobable ($T\approx 20\tau_d$), where the filtering leads to a reduction in $\pi_{20}$ and $\pi_{02}$ by more than an order of magnitude.
 Furthermore, the lower panel reveals that for the filtered case, the two-photon purities $\pi_{20}$, $\pi_{11}$, and $\pi_{02}$ become nearly negligible, reflecting the diminished likelihood of multi-photon emissions within the filtered spectral range.
 This is consistent with the suppression of sidebands outside the filter's bandwidth, as shown in the spectral analysis.